red5pro/streaming-html5/src/page/sm-test/conferenceComposite/README.md

 # Conference Participation using Red5 Pro

+This is an example of subscribing to all participants of a Group Conference.
+To start a Participant, visit the [Conference Participant](../conferenceParticipant) example.

+---

 This is an example of subscribing to a group conference using an `RTCConferenceParticipant` from the Red5 Pro HTML SDK.

 The `RTCConferenceParticipant` is an extension of `RTCPublisher` that receives additional tracks to playback multiple audio sources along with a single composited video of all participants in the conference group.